Mr-Kamil/Scraping_Project/README.md

 <br />Data scraping is legal but allegro.pl is blocking it, so to get around this, this scraper uses https://scrapeops.io/
 to constantly changing IP address while getting data from allegro.pl.
 <br />
+<br />Currently the program is configured to search for good laptop offers on the 3 mentioned websites.
 <br />The whole scraped data is stored in laptop_occasions.csv and the newest data (the last search) is stored in new_laptop_occasions.xlsx
 <br />
 <br />